Jerry Casale and Mark Mothersbaugh formed Devo when they were at Kent State University. Casale told Songfacts

 Back then, nobody cared.
 MTV had just started up in three cities, we had already shot five videos before Whip It, and nobody cared.
 There was no industry around it, there were no gatekeepers, there was no pecking order, there were no video commissioners, there were no representatives going, 'No, you can't do that, we won't show that.'
 There wasn't enough money or power involved for anybody to care, so we were just considered crazy artists that went out and did whacko things.
 So we made the video and one day we started showing it in concerts and then MTV started playing it."

-Mark Mothersbaugh told us: "We had just done our second world tour when we started writing our third album.
+This song was influenced by the political climate.
+Mark Mothersbaugh told Songfacts: "We had just done our second world tour when we started writing our third album.
 The one thing that we were impressed with that we noticed everywhere around the world was that everybody was totally freaked out by American politics and American foreign policy.
 At the time, Jimmy Carter was in charge.
 I thought of 'Whip It' as kind of a Dale Carnegie, 'You Can Do It' song for Jimmy Carter."

 This was one of the first hit songs that used a synthesizer as the lead instrument.